revdotcom/revspeech-api-docs/source/models/transcript.rst

 ``Examples``
 *************

-When a job is submitted with option `skip_diarization` set to false or is not specified, the transcript will have the following format:
+When a job is submitted with option :ref:`skip_diarization <options-model>` set to ``false`` or is not specified, the transcript will have the following format:

 .. code:: javascript